ftrotter/ZZermelo/README.md

 'REPORT_NAMESPACE' =>env("REPORT_NAMESPACE","app\Reports"),
 ```

-... like "Zermelo" and then create a ~/code/zermelo-demo/app/Zermelo directory to place your example report in.
+... like "ZZermelo" and then create a ~/code/zermelo-demo/app/ZZermelo directory to place your example report in.
-Note: you will also need to change the namespace of Northwind\*Reports.php files to "namespace app\Zermelo;" if you change the REPORT\_NAMESPACE.
+Note: you will also need to change the namespace of Northwind\*Reports.php files to "namespace app\ZZermelo;" if you change the REPORT\_NAMESPACE.
 4. To configure middleware, you may add, or edit the MIDDLEWARE config setting in your config/zermelo.php file.
 This will
 run the configured middleware on each API request.
 For example, if you have enabled [Laravel's Authentication](https://laravel.com/docs/5.6/authentication#protecting-routes)
-and wish to protect the Zermelo routes using the auth middleware, you may add the string "auth" to the
+and wish to protect the ZZermelo routes using the auth middleware, you may add the string "auth" to the
-MIDDLEWARE array in order to exeute the auth middleware on each API request to the Zermelo API.
+MIDDLEWARE array in order to exeute the auth middleware on each API request to the ZZermelo API.
 Similarly, for the front-end view packages like zermelobladetabular, you may add the "auth" string to the TABULAR_MIDDLEWARE
 array in zermelobladetabular.php to enable authentication on that route.